MikeMitterer/dart-sitegen/README.md

 ## Hints
 - Just serve a local dir on port 8000 without generating something:
     `sitegen --serve --docroot .`

+- Sitegen observes automatically it's basefolders like content, web aso. but if you want additional folders that should be observed so that sitegen automatically regenerates it's file - set watchfolder[1-3] in you site.yaml

 ### Features and bugs